What the Claude Code Source Leak Reveals

 A community incident illustrates the risks of the hook system.5 A developer created a SessionStart hook that spawned 2 Claude Code instances.
 Each spawned instance triggered the hook again, creating exponential growth: 1 → 2 → 4 → 8 → 16 → 2^N.

 By morning, hundreds of Claude Code instances were running simultaneously.
-The system was saved from a massive API bill by an ironic mechanism: the memory consumption of each instance (Bun → React → TUI) caused the machine to lock up before the billing could spiral.
+The system avoided a massive API bill through an ironic mechanism: the memory consumption of each instance (Bun, React, TUI) caused the machine to lock up before the billing could spiral.

 The lesson for hook builders: SessionStart hooks must be idempotent.
 If your hook spawns processes, those processes must not trigger the same hook.
 A guard variable, a PID file, or an environment flag prevents the recursion.